 Working with a creative management platform allows brands to make hay when the sun is out or to act quickly when they are forced to put a campaign on hold.
 A pre-conceived template can be combined with various video elements, such as scenes, texts, voice-overs, audio, products and images.
 Depending on the audience, relevant elements are put together in a video, created uniquely for the target viewer.
 This way, companies can switch fast and customize their messages.

-A creative management platform takes both the near and the long term into account.
+A Creative Automation Platform takes both the near and the long term into account.
 In the short run, creative assets can be produced at scale in a highly cost-effective way.
 With limited investment, recycling existing assets into thousands of new assets enables marketing departments to achieve a similar consumer impact as before the virus struck us.

 As brands are limited in their marketing activities due to deferred ad campaigns and cut budgets, they have to be creative.
 A lower budget does not necessarily mean the planned marketing activities have to be postponed.
-A creative management platform allows brands to achieve the same results with a lower budget.
+A Creative Automation Platform allows brands to achieve the same results with a lower budget.
 If brands adopt such a platform, the main question is whether they will return to the old way of doing things post-pandemic?
-The chance this happens is likely to be small, as this way of producing creatives offers many opportunities, see the graph below.
+The chance this happens is likely to be small, as this way of producing creatives offers many opportunities, see the figure below.

 When the pandemic is over, there’s a fair chance the mindset of consumers will have changed.
 People become humbler and think twice before making decisions.
 In this situation, adopting a creative management platform and recycling your digital assets represents a major opportunity.

 If you want us to share our best content pieces and agency/brand case studies that will actually grow your knowledge and help you generate new ideas, cut costs, and save time… Just click here!